GSAS Fifth-Year Master's Degree Program

 Seniors must submit their graduation packet and Course Distribution Form to Student Services by May 1.
 Forms will not be accepted after May 1; there will be no exceptions.
-Seniors who apply to the combined degree program will be required to submit this form as a part of their application materials.
-If the required forms for course distribution have not been submitted by May 1 to Student Services, you will be considered for the master’s program only, not the combined bachelor’s/master’s degree program.
+Seniors who apply to the Fifth-Year Master's Degree Program will be required to submit this form as a part of their application materials.
+If the required forms for course distribution have not been submitted by May 1 to Student Services, you will be considered for the master’s program only, not the Fifth-Year Master's Degree Program.

 - No application fee

 - No enrollment deposit